dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 {{< /runnable >}}

 You can also apply `@normalize` on nested query blocks.
-It will work similarly but only flatten the result of nested query block where `@normalize` has been applied.
+It will work similarly but only flatten the result of the nested query block where `@normalize` has been applied.
 {{< runnable >}}
 {
   director(func:allofterms(name@en, "steven spielberg")) {